 Our business results in exposure to an inherent risk of potential product liability claims, including claims for serious bodily injury or death caused by the sales of our existing products and the products which are being developed.
 These claims could lead to substantial damage awards.
-We currently maintain product liability insurance in the amount of, and with a maximum payout of, \$25 million.
+We currently maintain product liability insurance.
 A successful claim brought against us in excess of, or outside of, existing insurance coverage could have a material adverse effect on our results of operations and financial condition.
-Claims against us, regardless of their merit or eventual outcome, may also have a material adverse effect on the consumer demand for its products.
+Claims against us, regardless of their merit or eventual outcome, may also have a material adverse effect on the consumer demand for our products.